Group 2 (1)

 100% to our soldiers.
 How does that happen?

-Our operational focus is to benefit the IDF’s combat soldiers, lone soldiers and soldiers from special populations.
+Our operational focus is to benefit the IDF’s combat soldiers, lone soldiers, and soldiers from special populations.
 First and foremost, we aim to ensure that no soldier feels alone.
 Over the years we’ve assisted and embraced thousands of soldiers serving in the IDF and are who are far from their families.

-We activate a sleep-over system that provides a warm home to thousands of soldiers in our Soldiers’ Homes and in 150 apartments spread across Israel. at Rosh Hashanah (New Year) and Passover we grant gift vouchers to every lone soldier or soldiers from other sectors who fulfill the entitlement criteria.
-We host a combat battalion every week for a “cohesion week” of shared vacation and consolidated as a group at the Recreation Village in Ashkelon.
+We activate a sleep-over system that provides a warm home to thousands of soldiers in our Soldiers’ Homes and in 150 apartments spread across Israel. at Rosh Hashanah (New Year) and Passover, we grant gift vouchers to every lone soldier or soldier from other sectors who fulfill the entitlement criteria.
+We host a combat battalion every week for a “cohesion week” of shared vacation and consolidate as a group at the Recreation Village in Ashkelon.
 We provide furniture and electrical appliances to needy families of our soldiers.
 We fly lone soldiers home to visit their families abroad.
 We hold special events during Jewish festivals and days of national importance.
 And we run additional diverse projects, all of which aim to support these populations.

-We operate the “Yoter” (More) club, the only consumer club for soldiers fulfilling compulsory military service, which provides them with gifts and benefits before, during and after their military service.
+We operate the “Yoter” (More) club, the only consumer club for soldiers fulfilling compulsory military service, which provides them with gifts and benefits before, during, and after their military service.

 We’re inviting you to join forces with us.
 United for Israel’s Soldiers.
 Volunteer or donate and take part in our vital activities.